Design a bedroom in Japanese style with AI

 • Mixing shiny black lacquer with matte black — pick one finish.

-Constraints the AI respects.
+Measurements and circulation to verify.
 Keep a walking path on at least one side of the bed.
 Nightstands should match the height of the mattress top.
 Leave space for a dresser or storage on the wall perpendicular to the bed.

-Adapting Japanese to a Small Bedroom
+Adapting Japanese style to a small bedroom

 Japanese vs. Modern

-See Modern Bedroom →
+See Modern for a bedroom →

 Japanese vs. Scandinavian

-See Scandinavian Bedroom →
+See Scandinavian for a bedroom →

 What is a Japanese bedroom?